The role of antibody-mediated immunity in shaping the seasonality of respiratory viruses

-Further, for individuals starting at the same antibody level, larger values of $k$ reduce the degree of between-individual variation in effective antibody level following decay (Appendix A).
+For individuals starting at the same antibody level, varying $k$ changes the degree of between-individual variation in the effective antibody level as decay progresses (Appendix A).
+As such, $k$ may be specified to approximate the degree of dispersion expected in antibody decay (in a similar approach to \cite{Plant1986-jo}).
+As $k$ is increased towards infinity, this model approaches a partial differential equation where there is zero between-individual variation in the antibody decay process, which may not reflect biological reality.
+Given the uncertainties in specifying the degree of variation in decay rate, for the purposes of our study we consider an intermediate value of $k = 32$ and examine the effects of increasing $k$ in Appendix E.

 In sum, we have a population described across $k + 2$ compartments:

 with the value of each compartment describing the fraction of the population which is within each state, such that the value of all compartments sums to one.